 10. You Can Finance a Car with a Loan or a Lease

-However, if you need a car, you can choose between a car loan or a car lease.
+Operating and maintaining a car in Canada can be expensive.
+From regular maintenance to annual car insurance, the cost can add up quickly.
+However, if you need to buy a car, you can get a loan from the bank, or lease a car.
 Or, you can pay cash if you readily have the amount for the car cost.
-However, most people will either get a car loan or lease a car.
+A car is a major purchase so most people get a car loan or lease a car.

-Provincial and Territorial Ministries of Transportation
+Contact the Provincial Ministry of Transportation